While people mostly use honey to sweeten foods and beverages, it also has some therapeutic value for the skin.

 An increasing amount of evidence supports the use of honey as a remedy for many skin conditions.
 Keep reading to learn more about the research on the benefits of honey, as well as how to use it and the potential side effects.

 The use of honey in skin care is not a new concept.
-However, researchers have recently started to verify some of the anecdotal evidence about the benefits of applying honey to the skin.
+However,

 These benefits may include the following: